Proposed legislation seeking to protect women in sports passes in the state's House Education Committee

-HARRISBURG, Pa. — The "Fairness in Women's Sports," or "Protect Women's Sports Act," has been passed in the House Education Committee in a 15-9 vote.
+HARRISBURG, Pa. — The "Fairness in Women's Sports," or the "Protect Women's Sports Act," has passed in the House Education Committee in a 15-9 vote.

 Committee members, as well as the five Republican sponsors of the bill (Representative Barbara Gleim, Rep. Martina A. White, Rep. Dawn W. Keefer, Rep. Valerie S. Gaydos, Rep. Stephanie Borowicz), were present to put forth opinions on the bill.